invernizzie/invernizzie.github.io/app/_posts/2015-05-17-crafting-a-development-process.md

 ---
 layout: post
-title:  "Software development process"
+title:  "Crafting a development process"
 date:   2015-05-17 17:10:50 -0300
 categories: software management
 ---

-# Software development process
+# Crafting a development process

-A development process is a set of practices and techniques with the goal of ensuring certain properties of a software product and the project in which it's developed.
+A software development process is a set of practices and techniques with the goal of ensuring certain properties of a software product and the project in which it's developed.
 Importantly, a develpoment process is not defined by tools but rather by activities.

 The creation of a software development process is the adoption of practices.
 Focus should be put on selecting practices that contribute to desirable properties of software.